 One thing to note: In my testing, after the setup, the TNAS PC tool no longer detects the server.
 That said, make sure you remember to server’s IP address if you want to access its web user interface later.
 Or you can figure that out via your router’s interface.

 Responsive, but quirky user interface

-Since TOS is a Linux-based operating system, the F2-210 has a similar interface to that of Synology or Asus NAS servers.
+Since TOS is a Linux-based operating system, the F2-210 has a similar interface to Synology or Asus NAS servers.
 There’s a start button, a desktop with app icons, a Control Panel app for managing the server’s settings, and an Application App for adding/removing add-on features.

-However, the interface is generic, unrefined with lots of issues.
+However, the interface is generic, and unrefined with lots of issues.
 For one, all of the instructional and description texts seem shoddily translated from Chinese.
 At times, they make no sense.
 It’s generally hard to find things since there’s no search function.
 Something as obvious as the NAS server’s model number is nowhere to be found within the interface.